EntilZha/PyFunctional/README.md

 I created `ScalaFunctional` while using Python extensively at Trulia, and finding that I missed the ease of use for manipulating data that Spark RDDs and Scala collections have.
-The project takes the best ideas from these APIs as well as LINQ to provide an easy way to manipulate data
+The project takes the best ideas from these APIs as well as LINQ to provide an easy way to manipulate data when using Scala is not an option or Spark is overkill.

 ## Contributors
 These people have generously contributed their time to improving `ScalaFunctional`